pippo-java/pippo/README.md

 }
 ```

-Don't forget that the `Controller` concept is included in `pippo-controller` module so you must add this module as dependency.
+Don't forget that the `Controller` concept is included in `pippo-controller` module so you must add this module as dependency in your project.

 Documentation
 ---------------